D&G Good Food

 Growing the Local Food Economy

-We are working collaboratively with partners on an ambitious project to grow, support and develop the Regional local food economy.
-The work crosses over into the Scottish Borders where are working with the new Borders Food Forum.
+We have been working collaboratively with partners on an ambitious project to grow, support and develop the regional local food economy across the South of Scotland.